e-kwsm/rdkit/Docs/Book/Cookbook.rst

    # Note this is only an illustrative example, hydrogens are not added before conformer generation to keep the indices apparant
    AllChem.EmbedMultipleConfs(mol, numConfs = 3 , params = params)

 Both of these setters can be used to help sampling all kinds of molecules as the users see fit.
-Nevertheless, to facilitate using them in conformer generation of macrocycles, we devised the python package github.com/rinikerlab/cpeptools to provide chemcially intuitive bound matrices and CPCIs for macrocycles.
+Nevertheless, to facilitate using them in conformer generation of macrocycles, we devised the python package github.com/rinikerlab/cpeptools to provide chemically intuitive bound matrices and CPCIs for macrocycles.
 Example usage cases are shown in the README.

 .. rubric:: References